urvish667/fiction-app/docs/recommendation-system.md

 3. **Personalized Recommendations**: Tailor recommendations based on user reading history
 4. **Performance Optimization**: Add caching for recommendation API responses
 5. **A/B Testing**: Test different similarity algorithms and thresholds
+6. **Parallel Processing**: Implement true parallel processing for large datasets
+7. **Real-time Recommendations**: Generate recommendations in real-time when stories are published
+8. **Recommendation Analytics**: Track which recommendations lead to reads and engagement